BUGS-NYU/maze-escapist/README.md

 - Coco - Mobile Accessibility: for mobile players, we could add Up/Down/Left/Right buttons somehow for character control?
     - we could make these buttons in the HTML UI
     - create event listeners for buttons click within window.addEventListener("DOMContentLoaded") { ... }
+- Ele - Improve appearance of end block
+    - right now end block is a purple square
+    - rendering a door/gate image onto the end block should make it more intuitive for players
+- Alex: Intro screen for game
+    - Minimally, we could have an simple instruction and a (start) button for this.

+- Level Selection improvement
+    - right now, all we have is a select input to go to a new level
+    - we can consider grouping levels into "Worlds" and develop a level selection UI in accordance
+    - further details can be planned later
 - Knight Movement Indicator
     - when character dies from knight, indicate the squares in which the knight is able to attack
     - with red shade

+- Sewon: dead knights not restored on changelevel error
 - Sewon - Wrong Level Rendering error
     - Replicate by selecting level4, then lvl5 shows up, die to get to lvl4
 - Sewon - Wrong level on Select element error